-Mild to moderate side effects have been reported including; local injection site reactions, fever, chills, fatigue, body aches, and headache.
+Mild to moderate side effects have been reported including; local injection site reactions, fever, chills, fatigue, muscle pain, body aches, and headache.
 These are all signs of a successful immune response and antibody production which are good.
 Most were reported to resolve within a few days.

 IS THE VACCINE EFFECTIVE?

 Data from Pfizer and Moderna showed high efficacy of 90-95% for prevention of COVID-19 infection compared with placebo.

 In the single dose of the Janssen/Johnson & Johnson vaccine, the primary goal of the vaccine is prevent severe critical COVID-19 illness and associated death.
 The vaccine is:

 - 85% effective in preventing serious illness from COVID-19

 - 100% effective in preventing COVID-19 hospitalization

 - 100% effective in preventing death from COVID-19